Imagine a More Connected Future

 A type of service for medium to long trips that connects regions, as well as urban and rural communities, at lower frequencies and higher average speeds.
 Operators like Capitol Corridor, Amtrak, San Joaquins, Altamont Corridor Express, and others provide this service on shared tracks typically owned by private freight rail.

-Link21 is looking to enhance these service types within key corridors and better connect the BART and Regional Rail networks.
+Link21 is looking to enhance these service types within key corridors and better connect the standard-gauge (Regional Rail) and broad-gauge (BART) train systems.
 Determining which train technology will go in the crossing is based on the desired service outcomes and markets to which we wish to connect.

 Service Trade-offs